Quizquiz: Last battle

-Arriving in the land of Quito to organize a brave resistance, and possibly a war of Reconquista, he had a bitter surprise to find the Spanish contingent that had preceded him, coming from San Miguel, under the leadership of Belalcázar.
+Arriving in the land of Quito to organize resistance, he found that a Spanish contingent had preceded him, coming from San Miguel, under the leadership of Belalcázar.
 They were then followed by other armies commanded by Almagro and Pedro de Alvarado.

 It was precisely the troops of Alvarado, who travelled the country looking for Rumiñawi and other opponents, to encounter the army of Quizquiz randomly.

 A detachment of them collided with a patrol of Quizquiz and their leader, Sotaurco, put to torture, was forced to reveal its location.

-Convinced of holding the enemy, the Spaniards moved with incredible quickness.
+Convinced of holding the enemy, the Spaniards moved with haste.
 By forced march, travelling at night by the light of torches and stopping only for shoeing horses, they came unexpectedly in view of the marching army.

-Quizquiz was obviously surprised, but as consummate strategist acted with surprising speed.
-Before the enemy came in contact, he had already divided his army into two parts.
+Quizquiz divided his army into two parts.
 One, with all the warriors, was launched on the slopes of a hill and stood in defence.
-The other, conducted by him personally, with most provisions and women, trying to pull in another direction.
+The other, conducted by him personally, with most provisions and women, attempted a retreat.

-As the prudent general had foreseen, the Spaniards launched the assault of enemy warriors, but those under the command of an Atahualpa brother named Huaypalcon, kept them at bay without effort by rolling an avalanche of stones from the top.
+As foreseen, the Spaniards launched the assault of enemy warriors, but those under the command of one of Atahualpa's brothers named Huaypalcon, kept them at bay by rolling down stones from the top of the hill.

-During the night, the two Inca armies merged and the Spaniards were forced to the pursuit, but were stopped at the crossing of a river that separated the contenders.
-The natives even attacked by setting up a bridgehead on the bank defended by the Spanish and inflicted casualties on the enemy.
+During the night, the two Inca armies merged.
+The Spanish host pursued them, but were stopped at the crossing of a river that separated the contenders.

-As the news came that a nearby indigenous detachment killed and beheaded fourteen Spaniards who tried to rejoin their compatriots, they decided to retire.
+As the news came that a nearby indigenous detachment had killed and beheaded fourteen Spaniards who tried to reinforce their compatriots, they decided to retire.

 Quizquiz had won, but this was to be his last battle.